LibraryOfCongress/seeing-lost-enclaves/research/images.md

 Searching physical archives is a larger topic than I can get into here, and varies widely depending on the archive.
 But many local and community archives are not available online.
 Many are open to the public; the City of Providence archives require no appointment, and contain many original photographs, as well as police records containing mugshots, property records, business directories, and marriage and court records.
 These can all be important parts of piecing together histories, although they focus on a narrow slice of peoples' lives.
 Cross-referencing peoples' names, ages, and addresses from court, marriage, deed and police records can be painstaking but revealing.

 The Library of Congress has many records which are not available online, including photographs, maps, business directories, and of course, books.
 The [AAPI Community Collection](https://guides.loc.gov/asian-american-pacific-islander/aapi-collection), for example, is publicly available but must be requested several days in advance and only box by box; librarians in the [Asian Division](https://www.loc.gov/research-centers/asian/about-this-research-center/?loclr=blognbf) can help locate specific items within, and I took careful notes on its contents myself; it contains books, manuscripts, personal records, yearbooks, maps, and a wide variety of other items.
 In the [Prints and Photos Division](https://www.loc.gov/pictures/), several collections are only available in person, although they are rapidly being scanned and uploaded.
-See the bibliography's _Starting points_ for more specific collections to visit.
+See the bibliography's _Starting points_ for more specific collections to visit, and the [Tracking photos section](#research/tracking) for how I keep records on what I find.

 ## Family records

 Personal, family, and community collections are, of course, the most likely to include items which can give us insight into the lives of people in otherwise erased historic communities of color.
-But they often exist as the result of careful private stewardship for generations, and families whose histories have been systematically excluded and erased from official White institutions' collections, or whose histories have been represented in racist ways, may be very cautious about how their stories and collections are shared and to whom.
+But they often exist as the result of careful private stewardship for generations, and families whose histories have been systematically excluded and erased from White institutions' collections, or whose histories have been represented in racist ways, may be very cautious about how their stories and collections are shared and to whom.

 In my work in Providence's Chinatown, I have, through descendants of the community, been able to view much more personal materials, including portraits and other memorabilia.
 But the decision to share such items, how, and with whom, is something which requires care and is for descendants to make.
-In the absence of known descendants, I believe it is something to be considered with the participation of today's Chinese American and Asian American communities, depending on the site and its histories.
+In the absence of known descendants, I believe the use of family archives is something to be thoughtfully considered in dialogue with today's Chinese American and Asian American descendant communities, depending on the site and its histories.

 So far, I have carefully looked through such items, and sought to incorporate understandings of their meaning into my reconstruction work indirectly.
 But I hope to expand on this through projects like my [Ancestral Memory Enclaves workshops](https://unterbahn.com/2022/07/07/enclaves/), where people have an opportunity to creatively explore their connection to family photographs and memories through similar methods of relational reconstruction at a personal scale.

+How many photos is "enough" to make a reconstruction?
+In the next section, I'll show how I make connections between photos, and how I organize them on a map to understand what I'm able to see, and what's missing.
+But given the amount of creativity it takes to craft a virtual reconstruction, I think it's possible to work from as little as a single photo or drawing.

 [Next: Mapping photos >](/research/mapping.md)